Appendix E: Code of Student Accountability

 In most circumstances SARP strives to meet with Students and Student Groups in person for Conduct Resolution Meetings and Hearings.
 There may be some instances when it is not possible to meet in person (i.e. when a Student is studying abroad or at another university, during a break period when a Student may be at a distance from the University campus, or during another extenuating circumstance).
 In such an instance, SARP will work with the Student to coordinate a virtual meeting or Hearing.

-1. Preliminary Review
+- Preliminary Review

 SARP conducts a preliminary review by meeting with involved parties or witnesses, reviewing documents, or gathering other relevant information.
 The purpose is to evaluate whether there is sufficient information to form a reasonable belief that the conduct violated the Code.
 In most cases, the preliminary review will be conducted within 5 business days of the receipt of the report.
 SARP may then:

-• Take no further action on the basis that there is insufficient evidence to create a reasonable belief that the behavior violated the Code; or
+- Take no further action on the basis that there is insufficient evidence to create a reasonable belief that the behavior violated the Code; or

 **When a report is received of possible Code violation(s), which also includes possible violation(s) of the Policy on Sexual Harassment and OSM (06-01.60), SARP will wait to proceed with the disciplinary process of the non-Sexual Harassment or OSM allegations.
 All allegations of Sexual Harassment and OSM will be handled separately by OIIE as described in the Policy on Sexual Harassment and OSM.

-2. Conduct Resolution Meeting
+2. Accountability Resolution Meeting

-SARP uses Conduct Resolution Meetings to help reduce the need for unnecessary investigation, meetings, hearings, or other proceedings.
+SARP uses Accountability Resolution Meetings to help reduce the need for unnecessary investigation, meetings, hearings, or other proceedings.
 Such a meeting is intended as a non-adversarial discussion between the Responding Party and a University Official designated by the SARP Director.
-Prior to or at the Conduct Resolution Meeting, the Responding Party will receive (a) written notice of the alleged policy violation(s) (and the surrounding circumstances) and (b) general information about the relevant evidence available at that time.
+Prior to or at the Accountability Resolution Meeting, the Responding Party will receive (a) written notice of the alleged policy violation(s) (and the surrounding circumstances) and (b) general information about the relevant evidence available at that time.

-At a Conduct Resolution Meeting, the University will consider evidence that is reasonably expected to have probative value, including documents and witness statements (including hearsay).
+At a Accountability Resolution Meeting, the University will consider evidence that is reasonably expected to have probative value, including documents and witness statements (including hearsay).
 SARP will provide access to this information so that the Responding Party has a reasonable opportunity to review it and respond.
 During the meeting, the Responding Party may also identify other evidence or witnesses they believe likely to have relevant information.
 The University will not consider character witnesses or information not related to the facts of the incident in question.

 In the event the Student is not entitled to or waives their right to a Hearing, the University Official will consider the evidence, apply a Preponderance of the Evidence standard, and determine whether the Student is responsible for violating the Code.
 Following the meeting, the Student will receive an outcome letter outlining the finding, any Accountability Action(s) imposed, and their right to appeal the decision and/or Accountability Action(s).